cba023/alaya-devdocs/docs/WASM智能合约开发.md

 ```cpp
 std::pair<Address, bool> make_address(const std::string &str_address)
 ```
-The default address recognized by CDT is the main network address, that is, the address prefix is lat.
+The default address recognized by CDT is the main network address, that is, the address prefix is atp.
 If you want to recognize the test network address prefix is lax, you need to define the macro TESTNET, and you can put #define TESTNET on the first line of the contract.

 Converts a string to an address object.